MitchellGerdisch/kafka-play/README.md

 ## Usage
 * Run: earthquake_kafka_producer.py
-	* This will start by gathering data for the last several hours and then check for earthquakes every minute thereafter.
+	* This will start by gathering data for the last several hours and then check for earthquakes every few minutes thereafter.
 * (Optional) Run: earthquake_kafka_consumer.py
     * This is only needed it using the consumer instead of or in addition to using the JDBC sink connector.